Habitat on Working Lands

 Benefits beyond birds

-Our research at a working farm in Indianola, MS, is showing that creation of temporary wetlands on corn fields in fall after harvest not only benefits the birds, but conserves soil, keeps excess nitrogen out of our streams and rivers, and may improve subsequent crop yield.
-Click the link below to watch a short video about this project.
+Our research on working farms in the Sunflower River Basin of the Lower Mississippi Alluvial Valley (or Delta) shows that creation of temporary wetlands on crop fields in fall after harvest not only benefits birds, but conserves soil, keeps excess nitrogen out of our streams and rivers, and may improve subsequent crop yield.
+Click the link below to watch a video about this project.

 Habitat on Working Lands.jpg